dsanders11/github-app-commit-action/README.md

 ### Authentication

 This action requires a GitHub app installation token.
-An authentication token for the app can be easily generated in the GitHub actions workflow using [`electron/github-app-auth-action`](https://github.com/electron/github-app-auth-action) .
+An authentication token for the app can be easily generated in the GitHub Actions workflow using [`electron/github-app-auth-action`](https://github.com/electron/github-app-auth-action) .
 The app must have the "Contents" (read and write) permission and be installed on the repository.